dimka90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 12-newest_files:-a script that displays the 10 newest files in the current directory. scritp 13-unique:  Being unique is better than being perfect script 14-findthatword"Display lines containing the pattern “root” from the file /etc/passwd"
+script 12-newest_files:-a script that displays the 10 newest files in the current directory. scritp 13-unique:  Being unique is better than being perfect script 14-findthatword"Display lines containing the pattern “root” from the file /etc/passwd" script 15-countthatword"Display the number of lines that contain the pattern “bin” in the file /etc/passwd"